132nd-vWing/TRM-Brief/README.md

 # TRAINING MISSION BRIEF ASSETS #

 ## INTRODUCTION
 Image
 Text placeholder for the introduction.
 Explain what it is in here, what purpose it servers, how it is collected.

-## TRM SPINS
-Image
-Text

-## Navigation
+### Navigation
 This is all the information needed to be aware, plan and conduct any navigation in the TRM

 ### Map with NAVpoint Chart